datacamp/community-courses-introduction-to-r-portuguese/README.md

 ## Introdução a R

+(EN) This repository contains the source files for the introduction to R course (id 58).
-Este repositório contém arquivos fontes para o curso de Introdução a R (id 58).
+(PT-BR) Este repositório contém arquivos fontes para o curso de Introdução a R (id 58).